microsoft/FeatureManagement-Dotnet/README.md

 ### Parameterized Feature Filters

 Some feature filters require parameters to decide whether a feature should be turned on or not.
-For example a browser feature filter may turn on a feature for a certain set of browsers.
+For example, a browser feature filter may turn on a feature for a certain set of browsers.
 It may be desired that Edge and Chrome browsers enable a feature, while Firefox does not.
 To do this a feature filter can be designed to expect parameters.
 These parameters would be specified in the feature configuration, and in code would be accessible via the `FeatureFilterEvaluationContext` parameter of `IFeatureFilter.EvaluateAsync`.

 ``` C#
 public class FeatureFilterEvaluationContext